Skip to content

 When to useBuild is broken after a merge, rebase, or dependency update

-What it doesRuns the full validation suite (build, tests, linter, type checker, formatter).
+What it doesStep 1 delegates to /verify (test + lint), then runs the build and type checker separately to capture compilation errors.
 Categorizes errors by type and fixes one category at a time, re-running checks after each fix.

 /refactor-clean